bsidelinger912/shiitake/README.md

 <br />

 ### Events
-Event handlers for mouse events such as onClick can be passed through as props and will given to the returned outer element.
-Below is a list of events that are currently passed along.
-We can add more easily as use cases arise.
+Event handlers for mouse events such as onClick can be passed through the attributes prop, which will forward all props to the rendered outermost JSX element.
 For more information about events in React, and a comprehensive list, see this [page](https://facebook.github.io/react/docs/events.html#supported-events)

-### Supported events (feel free to ask for more):
-* onClick
-* onContextMenu
-* onDoubleClick
-* onDrag onDragEnd
-* onDragEnter
-* onDragExit
-* onDragLeave
-* onDragOver
-* onDragStart
-* onDrop
-* onMouseDown
-* onMouseEnter
-* onMouseLeave
-* onMouseMove
-* onMouseOut
-* onMouseOver
-* onMouseUp